CodeForPhilly/balancer-main/README.md

 ## Project Updates
 [Release V1.02272024]

-Updated Help Page.
+1) Updated Help Page.
 Thank you @kristo_baricevic
-Make 'Contact us' a mailto link.
-Thank you @greggaleg Improve Chat Response Formatting in UI.
+2) Make 'Contact us' a mailto link.
 Thank you @greggaleg
+3) Improve Chat Response Formatting in UI.
+Thank you @greggaleg

 ## Current Tasks

-Official Deployment System:  @joshgerstein
+1) Official Deployment System:  @joshgerstein.
-Prompt Creations:  @erinc
+2) Prompt Creations:  @erinc.
-Additional Business Logic for New Patient Form: @tomdoan Backend for Feedback Form: @dattali
+3) Additional Business Logic for New Patient Form: @tomdoan.
+4) Backend for Feedback Form: @dattali.
-Redesign of AI Architecture
+5) Redesign of AI Architecture.
-Add logging to the backend for debugging Documentations of Forking and merging branches.
+6) Add logging to the backend for debugging.
+7) Documentations of Forking and merging branches.

 ## Languages/Frameworks